Buccaneers' Julio Jones: Likely game-time decision

-Jones (knee) is listed as questionable, and his availability will likely come down to a game-time decision ahead of Sunday's matchup with the Saints, Adam Schefter of ESPN reports.
+Coach Todd Bowles expects Jones (knee) to be a game-time decision for Sunday's matchup with Green Bay, Greg Auman of The Athletic reports.

-Jones returned to practice Friday as a limited participant after not practicing Wednesday or Thursday.
-The Buccaneers will test the wideout's knee during pre-game warmups before making a decision on his availability.
-Tampa Bay has already ruled out Chris Godwin (knee), but they are expected to have Mike Evans (calf) available.
+Jones presumably will be listed as questionable on the final injury report and likely won't be the only Tampa Bay wideout with that designation.
+He returned to practice Friday after missing the previous two days, giving him a real shot to suit up ahead of the 4:25 p.m.
+ET kickoff this Sunday.

 More News